tayylortots/taylor-che/README.md

-  # Interactive Portfolio Homepage
+  # Taylor Che

-  This is a code bundle for Interactive Portfolio Homepage.
+  This is a code bundle for Taylor Che.
 The original project is available at https://www.figma.com/design/YGHuIMUWPsPaGmqg1v0LKJ/Interactive-Portfolio-Homepage.

   ## Running the code